 Cottage Cheese + Fruit Bowl Ingredients

 • Fruit – I showed this recipe with chopped strawberries, peaches and blueberries but you can use whichever fruit your family prefers – raspberries, kiwi, banana, mango, pineapple, blackberries or cantaloupe.
-Just make sure to cut it into small enough pieces for baby.
-I labeled this as a 9+ month recipe because I showed bigger pieces of fruit in the photos, but you can easily make this recipe for 6+ months if you chop the fruit into ‘pea’ size pieces.
+Just make sure to cut it into small enough pieces for your baby.

 3 small bowls filled with cottage cheese an topped with chunks of fruit are lined up with spoons resting next to each bowl.